Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 I can tell you that it didn't matter how far to the front of the canoe you sat...her paddle could reach you if you fidgeted...and the bruises usually disappeared by week's end!

 We practiced mental gymnastics to pass the time.
-Ojibwa canoes taught endurance.
+Ojibwa canoes taught patience and endurance.

 One long day trip stands out in my mind.